-- acquires knowledge about the assessment and evaluation. - understands the the key concepts, such as formative and summative assessment, evaluation and measurement, test, examination.
+- acquires knowledge about the assessment and evaluation. - understands the issues in assessment and evaluation.

+the key concepts, such as formative and summative assessment, evaluation and measurement, test, examination.

 different kinds and forms of assessment that aid student learning.

 - applies the knowledge to use wide range of assessment tools, select and construct these appropriately. - develops skill to evolve and adapt realistic, comprehensive and dynamic assessment procedures.